mmiranda222/.statsuite/content/changelog/_index.md

 *Legend:*
 - <font color="Orange">Orange release</font>: Includes a non-backward-compatible change
-- ok: Has been tested by .Stat Suite core dev team
+- ok: Tested by the .Stat Suite core development team
-- (ok): Is supposed to be compatble, but has not been tested by the .Stat Suite core dev team
+- (ok): Compatibility cannot be guaranteed.
+Not tested by the .Stat Suite core development team

 > **Note:**
-According to our release policies, hotfixes for critical issues in releases made up to one year in the past may be requested by SIS-CC member organisations.
+Our release policy extends to hotfixes for critical issues found by SIS-CC Member organisations in releases that are no more than one year in the past from the date of the release in which the issue is found.

 ---
 ### February 26, 2024